-The Congressional Caucus on Foster Youth launched protect and promote the welfare of all children in foster care.
-As founder and co-chair, I work with my colleagues to advocate for and develop transformative legislation overhauling the nation's foster care system as well as serve as a key advocacy arm within government for the needs of foster children all across the country.
-We've gotten off to a very strong start, organizing meetings and briefings all across the country to bring Democrats and Republicans together around common-sense reforms.
+During her first term, she founded the Congressional Caucus on Foster Youth to protect and promote the welfare of all children in foster care.
+The Caucus also develops transformative legislation overhauling the nation's foster care system as well as serve as a key advocacy arm within government for the needs of foster children all across the country.

 More on Foster Care & Adoption

 This legislation will allow youth to access Chafee services until age 27, extend the moratorium on ‘aging out’ of foster care, and enable youth who left care during the pandemic to re-enter care.
 It will also ensure that any direct financial assistance received through the Chafee program cannot be used to determine eligibility for other federal benefits.